chriss158/InfoService/Installer/readme.txt

 [!] - Attention

 Version v1.83:
-[+] Added load paramaters (feedIndex, feedTitle, feedGuid, feedItemIndex, twitterTimeline, twitterId).
+[+] Added load paramaters (feedIndex, feedTitle, feedGuid, feedItemIndex, twitterTimeline, twitterId, twitterItemIndex).
 More about that on InfoService Github Wiki.
 [+] You can go now directly to twitter/feed if you click the "Ok" button on your remote if the News/New Tweets popup is display
 [+] Added developer mode.
 More about that on InfoService Github Wiki.
 [*] Improved News/New Tweets popup (New dialog, better to read).
 Thanks to wizard123